-The Clarence Valley Local Environmental Plan 2011
+Clarence Valley Local Environmental Plan 2011

-For the purpose of this policy Nuisance is defined as causing harm or offence, either to people in a public place or an individual person at their place of residence or in a public place.
+For the purpose of this policy, nuisance is defined as causing harm or offence, either to people in a public place or an individual person at their place of residence or in a public place.
 The nuisance in relation to animals includes the following:

-• That are not under the effective control of a person over 18 years of age and or are able to roam free onto land not owned or managed by the animal owner.
+- Those not under the effective control of a person over 18 years of age and/or can roam free onto land not owned or managed by the animal owner. - That causes unreasonable noise.

-- That cause unreasonable noise. - That are not contained at night. - That are not microchipped and registered (cats and / or dogs). - That are predacious on native fauna (cats and /or dogs).
+- That are not contained at night. - That are not microchipped and registered (cats and/or dogs). - That are predacious on native fauna (cats and/or dogs).